nhannguyen95/learning-notes/programming-paradigms/oop/ood.md

 When use cases are too formal, or developers don't have the time to write one, you can come up with a scenario (a path in a use case) and make sure the system handle the case.

-A scenario is used to avoid getting into lots of unneccessary details of writing a full use case at the early design stage => reduce risks.
+A scenario is used to avoid getting into lots of unnecessary details of writing a full use case at the early design stage => reduce risks.

 ---